arturdryomov/pages/content/posts/2020-01-27-kotlin-code-organization.md

 ## Android

-Android ignores native Gradle source set infrastructure and introduces its own.
+Gradle Android plugin ignores native Gradle source set infrastructure and introduces its own.
 To be fair, the Android API tries to mimic the Gradle one, so I suspect the reinvention was done for a reason.